Assignments

 - assessment criteria and requirements (e.g. how scientific it should be).

-b) How do & assignments promote the following dimensions of diversity?
+b) How do assignments promote & demand the following diversity dimensions?

-Whether students can contribute prior experience, e.g. from their profession, depends on the question.
-Different prior knowledge is not generally taken into account, but students can catch up on or deepen their knowledge due to the longer processing time of several weeks .
-As they receive repeated feedback on usually two to four assignments per module, they can also determine their level of knowledge/competence through the assessment of the lecturer and develop it further in a focused manner.
+Whether students can contribute previous experience, e.g. from their profession, depends on the question.
+Different prior knowledge is not generally taken into account, but students can catch up on or deepen their knowledge due to the longer processing time of a few weeks.
+As they receive repeated feedback on usually two to four assignments per module, they can also determine their level of knowledge/competence through the teacher's assessment and develop it further in a focused manner.

 The need to work and learn independently varies depending on the type of assignment.
 The task can vary, for example, from the application of taught content to an analysis that requires further research.
 Students must determine their learning needs and manage the learning and writing process.
 As assignments provide for intermediate feedback from teachers, students can compare their own evaluation of their working and learning process with the feedback from their education.